scalastuff/scalaleafs/serving-data.md

 The expression `users.map {...}` results in a list of XML transformations, which is implicitly converted to a transformation which simply concatenates the results of the individual transformations.
 The end-result is a natural way to loop over data.

-The `setAttr` function is one of the [Predefined XML Transformations](predefined-xml-transformations.html).
+The `setAttr` function is one of the predefined XML transformations in [Xml](http://scalaleafs.net/api/index.html#net.scalaleafs.Xml$).